khalidx/fx/README.md

 > Every referenced function will be deployed
 > along with its associated cloud infrastructure
-> (API Gateway, SQS Queue).
+> (SQS Queue, DynamoDB Table).

+> A single API Gateway HTTP API and S3 Bucket
+> will be created.
+Each function gets its own
+> route in the API and private path in the bucket.

-It deploys an API -> Lambda Function, so that you can respond to API requests.
+- It deploys an API -> Lambda Function, so that you can respond to API requests.
-It deploys SQS -> Lambda Function, so you can react to queue events.
+- It deploys SQS -> Lambda Function, so you can react to queue events.
+- It deploys DynamoDB -> Lambda Function, so you can react to table stream events.

 All from the same function.
 A powerful paradigm and simple programming model.